 However, only a hearing health specialist can positively diagnose you with hearing loss.
 To find out for sure if you have hearing loss, please contact our office today.

 An audiogram is a hearing test that is performed in a soundproof room by a trained professional, most commonly an audiologist.
 Earphones are placed over/in your ears, and tones are presented to each ear, one at a time.
 The softest level at which the sounds can be heard is recorded.

 Tinnitus is the perception of internal noises when there is no external acoustic stimuli.
 Tinnitus sufferers often describe the noise they hear as similar to a high pitch whistle, or steam escaping.
 Others describe what they are hearing as akin to the sound of high voltage wires, a humming sound, or even music.

 Auditory processing disorder (APD) is a hearing-related problem that affects about 5% of school-aged children.
 Children with this condition can't process what they hear in the same way other kids do because their ears and brain don't fully coordinate.

 We guide you through the entire process, starting with the testing phase, through to selecting a hearing aid model, and tuning it to meet your needs.
-We'll help you select a hearing aid that suits your lifestyle, listening environments and budget.
+We'll help you select a hearing aid that suits your lifestyle, listening environments, and budget.

-There are several different style of hearing aids to choose from, including a few that are somewhat visible when worn, and others that are completely hidden.
+There are several different styles of hearing aids to choose from, including a few that are somewhat visible when worn, and others that are completely hidden.
 All of our Signia hearing aids are as low-profile as the model allows.

 Hearing aids come in a variety of styles, each with a different price tag attached.
 That said, hearing aids are a regulated medical device in Ontario, and so the cost of each style of device is the same in every clinic.
-At Thousand Islands Hearing, we make sure each patients gets a hearing aid the fits their hearing loss, lifestyle, and budgetary needs.
+At Thousand Islands Hearing, we make sure each patient gets a hearing aid the fits their hearing loss, lifestyle, and budgetary needs.